kssuraaj28/.vim/README.md

 To use this configuration, simply clone this repository as your `~/.vim` directory (for vim) or `~/.config/nvim` directory (for neovim).

 ## The Big Idea
-This vim configuration does not require the user to manually 'run' any install script.
-The vimrc included in this configuration does this for you (by running the `init_vim.sh` script).
-If the setup is successful, a marker is set, which prevents re-running this init script, thereby eliminating any overheads during normal use.

-During initialization, the script will check whether the necessary prerequisites are present on the system, and installs any that are missing and easy to install.
+This vim configuration is supposed to 'just work'.
+When it is first run, the necessary dependencies are downloaded automatically.

 This configuration has been tested on a fresh install of Arch Linux, Debian, MacOS, and even WSL2 on Windows, and does seem to work.